How to Remove White Background in Photoshop (5 Fast Ways)

 Step 7.
 Add Layer Mask

-While the selection is active, click over the picture to apply a layer mask.
-It will use your choice of the layer mask, and the white background will be removed.
+While the selection is active, click over the picture to apply a layer mask, and the white background will be removed.

 Remove White Background Appling Color Range